DeerSteak/BeatClikrNative.iOS/README.md

 ### Visual dot rows

-`PolyrhythmView` shows two dot rows:
+`PolyrhythmView` shows three rows, each spanning the full cycle width as a proportional timeline:
-- **Beat row** — N dots (one per `against` quarter note); the active dot lights up when the beat fires
+- **Beat row** — N dots spaced proportionally; the active dot lights up when the beat fires
-- **Rhythm row** — M dots (one per rhythm note); the active dot lights up when the rhythm fires
+- **Rhythm row** — M dots spaced proportionally; the active dot lights up when the rhythm fires
+- **Playhead row** — a single orange dot that traverses the full cycle length from left to right, restarting at each downbeat, so the listener can see exactly where in the cycle they are

+Each dot row uses `HStack(spacing: 0)` with `Spacer(minLength: 0)` between dots (not after the last) so dot positions are proportional to their time in the cycle rather than equally spaced.
+Each dot sits centered on a `Capsule` background line to form a unified timeline metaphor.

-Each row has a single pulse value (`beatPulse` / `rhythmPulse`) that snaps to 1.0 on a firing and fades linearly to 0.0 over the interval to the next firing in that row:
+Each of the beat and rhythm rows has a single pulse value (`beatPulse` / `rhythmPulse`) that snaps to 1.0 on a firing and fades linearly to 0.0 over the interval to the next firing in that row:
 - Beat pulse fades over one quarter note: `60 / bpm`
 - Rhythm pulse fades over one rhythm interval: `against × (60 / bpm) / beats`

-The active dot index and the shared pulse are stored in `PolyrhythmViewModel` and observed by the view.
+The active dot index, shared pulses, and `cycleProgress` are all stored in `PolyrhythmViewModel` and observed by the view.

 ## Tap Tempo